automationmojo/automationkit/docs/_sources/usermanual/100-coding-standards.rst.txt

 and we modify the lower level remote interop REMOTE-API calling code.
 Our maintenance headache of modifying all 500 APIs to add a new behavior is eliminated.

-This pattern scales well and a very very very important aspect of how we write code is that it needs to be consumable, reliable and must be maintainable at scale.
+This pattern scales well and very very very important aspects of how we write code is that it needs to be consumable, reliable and must be maintainable at scale.